djoshuadulle/player-guessing-game/README.md

 # player-guessing-game
-A game to test your player jersey number skills.
+A game to test your player jersey number recognition skills.
 Displays a jersey number and player options for you to choose from.

 Quickstart (from top level directory): `cargo run ./atl-utd_roster.csv 3`

 # Requirements
 Game requires a player roster, i.e. a CSV file of players names and jersey numbers.
-See the example `atl-utd_roster.csv`.
+See the example: `atl-utd_roster.csv`.

 # Running the game
 There are two command line arguments: